ckeditor/ckeditor5/docs/installation/index.md

 	**Not sure which installation method is best for you?** <button type="button" class="quiz-button quiz-button_start">Take a short quiz!</button>
 </info-box>

-## Using CDN
+## Start using CKEditor 5 instantly with CDN

-Start using CKEditor 5 in literally seconds thanks to the {@link installation/getting-started/quick-start power of our CDN}.
+Start using CKEditor 5 in literally seconds thanks to the power of our CDN.
+Check out the {@link installation/getting-started/quick-start Quick start guide}.
 ## Installing CKEditor 5

 Learn how to install CKEditor 5 easily with the use of {@link installation/getting-started/quick-start-other#creating-custom-builds-with-online-builder online builder} or {@link installation/getting-started/quick-start-other#building-the-editor-from-source build the editor from scratch}, learn to {@link installation/getting-started/quick-start-other#building-the-editor-from-source create a custom build}, {@link installation/getting-started/configuration configure it}, and {@link installation/advanced/csp secure}.